 *Voor het Nederlandse artikel, selecteer ‘Nederlands’ in de rechter bovenhoek/drop-down menu

-Irritable Bowel Syndrome (IBS) is a bowel disorder which does not show any abnormalities in the gut.
+Irritable Bowel Syndrome (IBS) is a bowel disorder that does not show any abnormalities in the gut.
 This can make it a very frustrating disorder to have.
-The complaints you have a very, very real.
+The symptoms you have a very, very real.
 But still, there is nothing to find!?

 For the diagnosis of IBS, the ROME IV criteria are used.
 As you could maybe understand from the number, there has been ROME 1, 2 and 3 before.
 So clearly the diagnosis of IBS has not been set in stone for the last years.

 |Recurrent abdominal pain on average at least 1 day/week in the last 3 months, associated with two or more of the following criteria:|